 Being Diagnosed After Purchasing Life Insurance

 If you already bought a life insurance policy and were diagnosed with diabetes afterwards, then you do not have to worry.
-Changes in your health will not affect your policy as long as it is already in force.
+Changes in your health will not affect your policy as long as it is already inforce, or “active”.
 This is one of the many reasons why it is wise to buy life insurance sooner rather than later.

 The situation changes, however, if you bought a non-portable policy through your group plan with your employer.
 Should you leave that company, your policy would end and you would need to apply elsewhere.
 Your diabetes diagnosis would then be taken into consideration.
 Because most employer-sponsored life insurance policies are only valid as long as you are employed there, it is a good idea to look into purchasing an individual life insurance policy outside of your group plan.